-- 1. Area of Consideration: For the purposes of special assignments, the area of consideration may be restricted to: - All employees at a specific airport - Hub and Spoke(s) only: All airports and duty stations under the supervision of a single FSD - 2.
-Collateral Duty: A temporary assignment of duties, limited to no more than fifty percent (50%) of an employee's scheduled work hours.
-Interested employees who volunteer for collateral duties will maintain all their certifications for their positions of record. - 3.
-Position of Record: The TSA position, as documented on the employee's most recent Notification of Personnel Action (Standard Form 50-B or equivalent) and the current job/position description (TSA Job Analysis Tool), to which the employee is officially assigned.
+- B. Collateral Duty: A temporary assignment of duties, limited to no more than fifty percent (50%) of an employee's scheduled work hours.
+Interested employees who volunteer for collateral duties will maintain all their certifications for their positions of record.
+(AGREED 7/26/12) - C. Position of Record: The TSA position, as documented on the employee's most recent Notification of Personnel Action (Standard Form 50-B or equivalent) and the current job/position description (TSA Job Analysis Tool), to which the employee is officially assigned.
 The position of record is defined by pay band, occupational category, job series, appointment type, and any other condition(s) that determined coverage under the TSA classification/pay system.
 The position of record is also the position to which the employee returns at the end of the detail.
-A position to which an employee is temporarily detailed is not considered the position of record for that employee. - 4.
-Qualification Requirements: Specific job-related requirements (e.g., certifications (passenger or baggage or equipment) and qualifications (education, license, security clearance)) associated with a position that an applicant must possess in order to be assigned to the position.
-These requirements must be met before the start date of the detail. - 5.
-Seniority: For purposes of this Article, seniority is defined as the employee's Entry on Duty date (EOD), which is the date the employee began employment with TSA as reflected by the effective date on the employee's Notification of Personnel Action, Standard Form 50 (SF-50).
-If employees have identical EODs, the following tiebreakers will be used: - a) The Service Computation Date (SCD) will be used as the first tiebreaker. - b) Any ties remaining after the application of the above process will be resolved by a randomizer, such as www.random.org. - 6.
-Service Computation Date (SCD): The date, either actual or constructed by crediting service, used to determine annual leave, that is based on how long the employee has been in the

-Federal service.
-For an employee with no prior creditable civilian or military service, the SCD is the effective date of the employee's first Federal civilian appointment.
+A position to which an employee is temporarily detailed is not considered the position of record for that employee.
+(TSA 4/27/12; AFGE agreed 6/26/12) - D. Qualification Requirements: Specific job related requirements (e.g., certifications (passenger or baggage or equipment) and qualifications (education, license, security clearance)) associated with a position that an applicant must possess in order to be assigned to the position.
+These requirements must be met before the start date of the detail.
+(Agreed 6/26/12) - E. Seniority: For purposes of this Article, seniority is defined as the employee's Entry on Duty date (EOD), which is the date the employee began employment with TSA as reflected by the effective date on the employee's Notification of Personnel Action, Standard Form 50 (SF-50).
+If employees have identical EODs, the following tiebreakers will be used: - a.
+The Service Computation Date (SCD) will be used as the first tiebreaker. - b.
+Any ties remaining after the application of the above process will be resolved by a randomizer, such as www.random.org.
+(Agreed 6/26/12) - F. Service Computation Date (SCD): The date, either actual or constructed by crediting service, used to determine annual leave, that is based on how long the employee has been in the federal service.
+For an employee with no prior creditable civilian or military service, the SCD is the effective date of the employee's first federal civilian appointment.
+(AGREED 7/26/12)

-- 7. Special Assignment: A voluntary detail of more than thirty (30) days to duties other than those of the position of record.
+- G. Special Assignment: A voluntary detail of more than 30 days to duties other than those of the position of record.
 Service on advisory councils/committees and collateral duties are not considered special assignments.
 Additionally, any deployment of security personnel for security-related duties and functions (e.g., Playbook, VIPR) is excluded and not considered a special assignment.
-Interested employees will be selected as explained below. - 8.
-Temporary Promotions: A special assignment, which places an employee in a position at a higher pay or pay band than his/her position of record and provides the employee with the higher pay associated with the special assignment.
+Interested employees will be selected as explained below.
+(AGREED 8/1/12) - H. Temporary Promotions: A special assignment, which places an employee in a position at a higher pay or pay band than his/her position of record and provides the employee with the higher pay associated with the special assignment.
 At the end of a temporary promotion, the employee is returned to his/her position of record and former pay band and salary.
+(AGREED 7/26/12)